The first few years I filed my taxes, I used Intuit’s TurboTax.

 You also get their “Audit Defense” feature, also for free.
 Once you file your return, one of the pages of your tax package will include instructions and a voucher code you can use for audit defense with Tax Protection Plus, which is a third party provider.
 You are unlikely to be audited if you use their service, given the simple nature of your return, but it’s nice to have in your back pocket.

-What I like most about Credit Karma Tax is that there is absolutely no up-sell.
+What I like most about Cash App Taxes is that there is absolutely no up-sell.
 They either do it for free or they cannot do your returns at all.
-They don't play games where they take all your information and then tell you “oops, sorry, you have to pay to get that.”
+They don’t play games where they take all your information and then tell you “oops, sorry, you have to pay to get that.”

-If you need to file more than one state return, you can't use Credit Karma Tax because they don't support it.
+If you need to file more than one state return, you can’t use Cash App Taxes because they don’t support it.
 The full list is below but the bullet points are all versions of a similar scenario – multiple state returns.

 Here’s their full list of situations: